lxdock/lxdock/docs/usage/provisioning.rst

 using LXD.
 Using provisioning tools such as Ansible with LXDock will allow you to alter the configuration, install software, deploy applications and more on the containers.
-Using the built-in provisioning capabilities of LXDock will allow you to run these provisioning operations as part of the ``lxdock up`` wokflow.
+Using the built-in provisioning capabilities of LXDock will allow you to run these provisioning operations as part of the ``lxdock up`` workflow.
 To be more precise, the provisioning tools associated with your LXDock configuration are executed in the following situations:

 * when you run ``lxdock up`` the first time; that is when the container does not exist yet